This is the second story for pre-school children - Master Owl & the Mean Squirrel.

 Could all these nuts be free to pick?

-But once they took the time the chat
+But once they took the time to chat

 They saw he’d changed, just like that.